T-S1/FileSummarizer/README.md

 The batch file shows start and end lines of files in specified directory.

-This is faster than opening with notepad.
+This is faster than opening the file with notepad.

 ## Requirement